warnikchow/prosem/README.md

 ## Recordings
 The speech corpus of size 7104 is NOW AVAILABLE. </br>
 Tentatively, due to the file size (~2GB), we provide the dataset upon request. </br>
-Please e-mail to tsatsuki@naver.com for the data acquisition.
+Please e-mail to tsatsuki@snu.ac.kr for the data acquisition.

 ## Citation (tentative)
 ```